 The mere thought of attending social events, whether personal or business-related, can initiate feelings of utter dread and social anxiety in some of us.
 This type of anxiety can be debilitating and incredibly challenging to overcome.
 It’s not simply a matter of giving yourself a stern talking to in the mirror, telling your fretful reflection to “get a grip’.
-It’s real fear.
-It doesn’t mean that you’re weak or doomed for failure.
+It’s a real fear.
+It doesn’t mean that you’re weak or doomed to failure.
 It’s not an indication of your capabilities.
 Your fear is a completely natural and genuine feeling that has established itself over a long period of time, so you need to take a positive and gentle approach to build up your confidence.
 Berating yourself will not help.

 Around five in a hundred people suffer from some degree of social phobia, so you’re not alone.
 If your anxiety is severe, you may benefit from psychological treatments such as social skills training, graded self-exposure, cognitive behavioural therapy (CBT) and/or medication to address underlying the issues that are affecting your mental and emotional wellbeing.
-Milder cases can be improved with self-help treatments like self-confidence or assertiveness training, relaxation techniques and practicing gratitude.
+Milder cases can be improved with self-help treatments like self-confidence or assertiveness training, relaxation techniques and practising gratitude.

-If your fear is simply related to networking outside your comfort zone, or you’re naturally introverted, there are a number of simple techniques you can employ to overcome this angst and build valuable relationships that could further your business aims.
+If your fear is related to networking outside your comfort zone, or you’re naturally introverted, there are several simple techniques you can employ to overcome this angst and build valuable relationships that could further your business aims.
 Continuously avoiding something you’re afraid of will only reinforce your established fear.
 Instead, accept your anxiety, resist procrastination, go forth into the situation (unless it’s illegal or likely to result in severe injury) and prosper.
 At the very least, you might get a free glass of Asti Spumante and a vol-au-vent at the event.

 1. Be selective